-Head back to Siena for the afternoon and continue to explore the historic center of this timeless town.
-Visit the city highlights, such as the 13th-century Palazzo Pubblico; the Torre del Magnia, a bell tower with fantastic city views; the green-and-white-striped Duomo; and the Piccolomini Library, which is famous for its soaring Pinturicchio frescoes.
+Back in Siena, you can continue to explore the historic center of this timeless town.
+Visit the city highlights, such as the 13th-century Palazzo Pubblico and the Torre del Magnia, with a scenic bell tower.
+You can also walk to the green-and-white-striped Duomo and the Piccolomini Library, which is famous for its soaring Pinturicchio frescoes.
 Besides these, there's the Museo dell'Opera Metropolitana art museum as well as Siena's many churches, including the Basilica dell' Osservanza, Santo Spirito, and Sanctuary of Santa Caterina.

-Today you will visit the Vatican City museums and Sistine Chapel, as well as other top sights in a 3-hour guided tour of the city's incredible art and history.
-The Vatican is not only rich in history, but also in art, housing some of the most important Renaissance masterpieces in the world.
-You'll visit the Pio Clementio Museum, plus the Gallery of the Candelabra, the Gallery of Tapestries, and the Gallery of the Geographical Maps.
+Today you'll have the opportunity to visit Vatican City's museums and other top sights during a three-hour guided tour.
+The Vatican is not only rich in history but also in art, housing some of the most important Renaissance masterpieces in the world.
+You'll visit the Pio Clementio Museum, the Gallery of the Candelabra, the Gallery of Tapestries, and the Gallery of the Geographical Maps.

 Continue through the museums to the Raphael Rooms, where you can admire the frescoes before entering the incredible Sistine Chapel and St. Peter's Basilica.
 Your guide will help you experience the allure of Renaissance art by divulging secret details and untold stories throughout the tour.